Which Conditions Have the Lowest Adherence Rates?

 Non-adherence to mental health medications is associated with poor outcomes, such as psychiatric hospitalization, substance abuse relapse, negative social outcomes (e.g., arrest, job loss), and an increased risk of suicide.

-Hypertension
+2. Hypertension

 Medication adherence is critical to the success of hypertension management for patients with high blood pressure.
 However, Million Hearts reports that only 51 percent of Americans treated for hypertension follow the long-term medication therapies prescribed to them.
 In addition to uncontrolled hypertension, poor adherence is linked to adverse cardiovascular events, including coronary syndromes, stroke and transient ischemic attack, chronic heart failure, and mortality.

-Diabetes
+3. Diabetes

 Research by the Behavioral Diabetes Institute indicates that poor medication adherence is very common among patients with diabetes.
 In fact, nearly 50 percent of patients with diabetes struggle (and ultimately fail) to reach their glycemic goals.
 Diabetes medication non-adherence can have significant negative consequences, ranging from inadequate glycemic control to increased emergency room visits, hospitalizations, and mortalities.

-Asthma
+4. Asthma

-Cancer
+5. Cancer

 Adherence is an unmet challenge for oral anticancer medications (OAMs).
 There are a myriad of reasons for non-adherence to cancer medications, from rising out-of-pocket drug costs to limited access.
 Whatever the reason, deviation from 100% adherence is serious and can result in significant treatment failures for patients with various cancers.

-Improving Medication Adherence Interventions with Smart Data
+Improving Medication Adherence with AI

-Using an AI engine like AllazoHealth’s helps healthcare organizations identify the right patients—who are both high risk and most likely to be influenced—and the optimal intervention channel, messaging, timing, and frequency for each of them.
+AllazoHealth’s AI platform helps healthcare organizations identify the right patients—who are both high risk and most likely to be influenced by intervention—and the optimal channel, messaging, timing, and frequency for each person.
+The result?
+Better engagement, better adherence, and better outcomes.